 Sometimes called the Venice of the Alps, beautiful Annecy and its mountain surrounded lake is one of my favorite places to cycle (about 45 minutes from Geneva).
 It’s one of the most popular tourist sites in France.

-For cyclists there is a wonderful (flat) bike path that goes most of the way to Albertville along old railway lines.
+For cyclists that prefer flatter roads, there is a wonderful (flat) bike path that goes most of the way to Albertville along old railway lines.
 But I love Annecy for the many great and challenging cycling climbs in the area.

 #2 – Lake Loop via Col de la Forclaz

-OK the first two are obvious.
+OK the first three are obvious.
 This may be a surprise.
 Not a well known climb.
 Most of this route is closed to cars and goes through a beautiful protected mountain valley.
 But to get to the top, you really need a hybrid or mountain bike as the route becomes a gravel road.
 Amazing ride.
-Note, I had trouble finding the entrance to the climb, so the gps route is a bit windy.

-I have updated the blog link to a loop that includes descending the other side of Cherel and taking an interesting route back to Annecy.
+I have updated the link to a loop that includes descending the other side of Chérel and taking an interesting route back to Annecy.
 Really fun loop …. no road bikes remember.
+Details here.

 A fantastic loop that covers 3 small climbs and much of the start of stage 8 of the 2007 Tour de France.
 The route up to l’Epine in eiter direction is like a visit to a secret unknown valley.

 The Entire Route: 64.8 kms (40 miles); Ascent: 1,040 metres (3,400 feet)